SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 After a new session is established, the client application can republish any Guaranteed messages that had been sent but not acked on the previous session, as these message might not have been persisted and replicated.

-To avoid out-of-order messages, the application must maintain an unacked list that is added to before message publish and removed from on receiving an ack from the message broker.
+To avoid out-of-order messages, the application must maintain an unacked list that is added to before message publish and removed from on receiving an ack from the event broker.
 If a connection is re‑established to a different host in the hostlist, the unacked list must be resent before any new messages are published.

-Note: When sending persistent messages using the JMS API, a producer"s send message will not return until an acknowledgment is received from the message broker.
+Note: When sending persistent messages using the JMS API, a producer"s send message will not return until an acknowledgment is received from the event broker.
 Once received, it is safe to remove messages from the unacked list.

 Alternatively, if the application has a way of determining the last replicated message—perhaps by reading from a last value queue—then the application can use that to determine where to start publishing.
 For integration with WebLogic, it"s important to consider this interaction in the context of a Message Driven Bean and Session Bean.